P2P Premium Tracker

 Lowest premiums (0–1%): The UAE, United States, and EU countries see near-zero premiums.
 These markets have regulated crypto exchanges, no capital controls, and deep liquidity pools.
 Sellers compete aggressively, and buyers have alternatives like direct bank transfers to exchanges like Coinbase or Kraken.

-How to Read Premium Data
+How Do You Read P2P Premium Data?

 Time your trades.
 Premiums tend to be lower during off-peak hours (late night, early morning local time) when fewer buyers are competing.
 Weekday mornings often have better rates than weekend afternoons.